rajatvijay/barcode-reactor/README.md

 ### Features

-- generate barcode
+- Generates barcode on the basis of the input number
-- see change in strips in realtime
+- See barcode generation in the realtime, no "Generate" button requried
-- change colors in realtime
+- Change primary and secondary colors in realtime
+- Remebers the color preference for subsequent vists
-- uses checksum
+- Shows checksum in the barcode
-- screen size responsive
+- Scales fuildly for different screen sizes
-- deployments using now.sh

 ### Dvelopment Guide

-- tests for checksum and strip size calculator modules interfaces
+- Contains tests for checksum and strip size calculator modules interfaces
+- Deployments for every commits using now.sh
+- Uses eslint and prettier for linting and formatting with pre-commit hook
+- CSS is written using emotion.sh

 ### Like it?